Tower token (TOWER) Price Hits $0.0253 on Top Exchanges

-Tower token (CURRENCY:TOWER) traded down 10.4% against the dollar during the 1-day period ending at 13:00 PM Eastern on August 12th.
-Over the last week, Tower token has traded 21.5% lower against the dollar.
-Tower token has a market cap of $5.64 million and $407,149.00 worth of Tower token was traded on exchanges in the last 24 hours.
-One Tower token coin can now be bought for approximately $0.0253 or 0.00000070 BTC on major exchanges.
+Tower token (CURRENCY:TOWER) traded down 10.4% against the US dollar during the one day period ending at 21:00 PM Eastern on August 15th.
+Tower token has a total market cap of $5.64 million and approximately $407,149.00 worth of Tower token was traded on exchanges in the last day.
+Over the last seven days, Tower token has traded 21.5% lower against the US dollar.
+One Tower token coin can currently be purchased for $0.0253 or 0.00000070 BTC on popular cryptocurrency exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.